 There are good bacteria and bad bacteria in the microbiome.
 Good bacteria protect us against pathogens and assist our immune system's defense function.
 Bad bacteria can cause infections, and thus they are also called pathogens.

 Hundreds of microbial species live in the vaginal microbiome.
 Good microbes are Lactobacillus species.
 Bad microbes include anaerobic and aerobic bacteria, and fungi, the candida yeast.
+If you are dealing with yeast infections, you may be interested in Reset and Rejoice.

 The microbiome: balance vs. dysbiosis